Collegium Musicum

 The hour and forty minutes spent

-Waiting at the outdoor cafe
+Waiting at the sidewalk cafe

-Gives me a chance to think in circles.
+Give me a chance to think in circles.

 The bow-tied black-vested waiter brings